Media releases play an essential role in the world of blended media.

 You have exciting news!
 Your company has just developed a revolutionary new product that will change thousands of lives.

 Your assignment is to have hundreds of thousands of people read, see and hear the life-changing news about your innovative new product.
-Should you choose to accept it, your assignment is to pitch the story to mainstream, online and social media so it can be published, broadcast and posted.
+Should you choose to accept it, your assignment is to pitch the story to mainstream, online, and social media outlets so it can be published, broadcast, and posted.

 Why is the media release necessary?
-If you have ever telephoned, emailed or directed messaged a journalist, editor, or producer with a story idea, you know the first thing they will ask for is a news release with your story in writing.
+If you have ever telephoned, emailed, or messaged a journalist, editor, or producer with a story idea, you know the first thing they will ask for is a written news release with your story.

 The purpose of a well-crafted media release is to get the attention of newspaper or magazine editors, TV assignment editors or talk radio producers or program hosts.
 The goal is to inspire them to assign a journalist to write or produce a story or book an interview with you.